SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

 The `upgradeActions` JSON object array in the `package-solution.json` references the feature XML file(s) associated with the upgrade actions for your feature.
 At the least, an upgrade action file will define the element manifest XML file that will be executed when upgrading the feature.

+When you are upgrading a SharePoint Framework solution, you will need to update also version attributes for both solution and feature, where the upgrade actions have been included.
+Solution version increase will indicate SharePoint and end users that there is a new version of the package available.
+Feature element version increase will ensure that the tasks defined in the upgrade actions are being processed as part of the solution upgrade.

 Below is an example of an upgrade action file that applies an element manifest file during the upgrade:

 ```xml